Alex Jones Scoops Megyn Kelly And Proves The Media Isn't Ready For The Trolls

 This was, of course, all part of the plan.
 Jones has been in control of Kelly’s interview and delighting his audience every step of the way.
 He broke the news of the interview on his show in late May; he was the first to post teaser photos of Kelly in the Infowars studio online; he got out in front of the interview last week with a misogynistic tirade about how he wasn’t attracted to Kelly and called her and the interview “fake news.”

-And since Kelly aired her trailer last Sunday night (perhaps the only bit of agency she or NBC News have had in this circus), Jones has orchestrated a half dozen mini news cycles and outrages, suggesting the trailer was deceptively edited and for Kelly and NBC to scrap the interview altogether on the premise that the unfairly edited portions about Jones’ views on Sandy Hook would be upsetting to the family members.
+And since Kelly aired her trailer last Sunday night (perhaps the only bit of agency she or NBC News have had in this circus), Jones has orchestrated a half dozen mini news cycles and outrages, suggesting the trailer was deceptively edited and that Kelly and NBC should scrap the interview altogether on the premise that the unfairly edited portions about Jones’ views on Sandy Hook would be upsetting to the family members.

-Meanwhile, with only slight defense from NBC, Kelly — who has few friends among NBC’s base, who remember her as the embodiment of Fox News's absurd and racist obsession with a tiny black nationalist group — has watched as her journalistic integrity has been called into question.
-The week has been a nightmare for Kelly who’s barely three weeks into her on-camera role at NBC.
-In just five days since airing the Jones trailer, Kelly has cost NBC a prominent sponsor (JP Morgan) and watched as advocacy groups scolded her for re-igniting trauma for families of slain children, which culminated in a Sandy Hook charity disinviting Kelly from an event.
+Meanwhile, with only slight defense from NBC, Kelly — who has few friends among NBC’s base, who remember her as the embodiment of Fox News' absurd and racist obsession with a tiny black nationalist group — has watched as her journalistic integrity has been called into question.
+The week has been a nightmare for Kelly, who’s barely three weeks into her on-camera role at NBC.
+In just five days since airing the Jones trailer, Kelly has cost NBC a prominent sponsor (JP Morgan) and watched as advocacy groups scolded her for reigniting trauma for families of slain children, which culminated in a Sandy Hook charity disinviting Kelly from an event.

 But Kelly and NBC might have seen this coming, had they done their homework.
 In the leaked audio Kelly admits she’s not completely caught up with Jones’ work.
 “You're going to be far better versed in this stuff than I will be,” she told him.
 But the leaked audio maneuver is vintage Alex Jones: a disingenuous trick designed to seize control of the narrative and turn himself into a victim.
-It’s a move pulled by Jones on countless occasions, even in his own custody battle, when, the day after a jury ruled in favor of his ex-wife, Jones organized a press conference on the courthouse steps that began with him airing grievances about the media and his ex and quickly devolved into tirades about human-animal hybrids and unfair lawsuits from a yogurt company.
+It’s a move he's pulled on countless occasions, even in his own custody battle, when, the day after a jury ruled in favor of his ex-wife, Jones organized a press conference on the courthouse steps that began with him airing grievances about the media and his ex and quickly devolved into tirades about human-animal hybrids and unfair lawsuits from a yogurt company.

 An uncanny ability to hijack the news is a trait that Jones shares with the pro-Trump media that he helped create.
 And while the pro-Trump media have a number of unfair advantages — including-but-not-limited to playing fast and loose with the facts — the reason is largely that the movement understands the internet far better than its mainstream counterpart.
 Jones, who turned to the internet in the late 90’s when he was briefly booted from terrestrial radio for his more salacious views has made a career of getting around traditional media.
 And with the introduction of the social web and Twitter, YouTube, and Facebook, Jones quickly found a way to weaponize the platforms and constantly connect with his followers.